Skip navigation Syracuse University Humanities Center

 • Syracuse University Humanities Center funding opportunities:

-• Apply for funds to host renowned humanities scholars in residence via our Jeannette K. Watson Distinguished Visiting Professorship in the Humanities and the Corridor’s Distinguished Visiting Collaborator opportunity
+• Apply for funds to host renowned humanities scholars in residence via our Jeannette K. Watson Distinguished Visiting Professorship in the Humanities, offered biennially.

-• Apply for funds to support public-facing humanities lectures, performances and workshops via Syracuse Symposium: calls for proposals typically launch in November, with an early March deadline
+• Apply for funds to support public-facing humanities lectures, performances and workshops via Syracuse Symposium: the call for proposals typically launches in November, with an early March deadline.

 • Modest support is available for humanities programming, workshops, book talks, and more via our rolling co-sponsorship funds: apply on our Forms page